CouchCMS/Documentation/src/contents/concepts/shopping-cart-1.md

 The design we are porting already contains a cart template named 'cart.html' so this is not a problem.

-<p class="notice">In the rare event, however, where your design does not consist of a separate template showing the cart (e.g. in a very simple design where the cart is always shown on the same page that lists the products), use CouchCart's config file to specify the name of another Couch managed template that it can invoke instead.
-In such cases, you might also find the 'redirect' parameter of pp\_product\_form tag useful to make the visitor come back to the page he clicked the 'Add' button from.</p>
+In the rare event, however, where your design does not consist of a separate template showing the cart (e.g. in a very simple design where the cart is always shown on the same page that lists the products), use CouchCart's config file to specify the name of another Couch managed template that it can invoke instead.
+In such cases, you might also find the 'redirect' parameter of pp\_product\_form tag useful to make the visitor come back to the page he clicked the 'Add' button from. {.notice}

 Convert cart.html to a Couch managed template by following the usual drill of changing the extension to .php, adding to it the mandatory *&lt;?php require\_once 'couch/cms.php'; ?&gt;* and _&lt;?php COUCH::invoke(); ?&gt;_ statements and then accessing it as super-admin using the browser.